mustafar/nh-recipes/content/blog/bhindi-gosht/index.md

 Move the cooker around so that the okra mixes in well with the curry.
 Bring to a boil and check to see if tender.

 # Tips
-> This recipe is best server with Rumaali roti
+> This recipe is best served with Rumaali roti